Fairhope Alabama Cosmetic Dentist Around Me

 Reasons for Sensitive Teeth

-When you drink an ice cold beverage does it cause any discomfort with your teeth?
-Of maybe you find yourself wincing when you brush or floss?
-If either of these effect you, you could be battling something known as tooth sensitivity.
+When you drink an ice-cold beverage does it cause any discomfort with your teeth?
+Of maybe you find yourself wincing when you brush or floss.
+If either of these affects you, you could be battling something known as tooth sensitivity.